 Santa Ynez Valley Youth Coalition

-The Coalition meets quarterly with task groups meeting monthly to further data collection, public relations, policy, and youth activities work.
+The Coalition meets quarterly with task groups to further data collection and sharing, public relations, policy, and youth activities work.
 Community members that are interested in joining the Coalition or accessing additional information, including local usage statistics, are encouraged to visit the Coalition’s website at www.syvyouthcoalition.org.